-Mowing the sward, preparing surfaces for renovation.
-Lower cutting height to about 3-4mm to clean and prepare green for renovation operations.
+Mowing the sward, preparing surfaces for renovation: lower cutting height to about 3-4mm to clean and prepare green for renovation operations.
 The mower can then be used to clean up the green after scarifying has been completed.

-Scarification, removal of unwanted debris.
-Collect and disposal of arisings.
+Scarification, removal of unwanted debris: collect and disposal of arisings.
 Depending on the severity of the thatch, you may need to scarify several times in different directions.
 However, in most cases, if regular verticutting/grooming has taken place during the growing season, you would probably only be required to scarify in two directions.
 Do not scarify at right angles to the previous scarification line.
-Depth of scarification between 4-15mm depending on depth of thatch to remove.
+Depth of scarification between 4-15mm, depending on depth of thatch to remove.

 Aeration is the decompaction of soil, improving air and gas exchange in the soil profile.
 Depending on the turf's condition, you can choose to carry out hollow or solid tine spiking.
-Hollow tines are generally used on a bi annual basis or when you have a severe thatch problem.
+Hollow tines are generally used on a bi-annual basis or when you have a severe thatch problem.
 Depth of aeration will be determined by the depth of your soil profile and what problems you want to rectify.
 Hollow tining is best achieved to a depth of between 75-100mm.
 Solid or slit tines can be set to penetrate deeper, ideally between 150-200mm.

 Topdressing restores levels and improves surface drainage.
 Ensure you use compatible topdressing materials, sands, sand/soil mixes.
-Spreading can be achieved by several methods, utilising pedestrian or ride-on disc or drop action top spreaders, or by hand using a shovel and a barrow.
+Spreading can be achieved by several methods, utilising pedestrian or ride-on, disc or drop action top spreaders, or by hand using a shovel and a barrow.
 Best carried out in dry weather.
 It is important that the topdressings are spread uniformly.
 Brush to incorporate dressings and to help the grass stand back up.
 Brush in with a lute or drag brush/mat to restore levels.

 Fertilising, provides nutrients for grass growth.
-Apply a low N nitrogen fertiliser product something like an NPK 5:5:15 to help the sward through the autumn period.
+Apply a low N nitrogen fertiliser product, something like an NPK 5:5:15 to help the sward through the autumn period.

 Brushing/switching of the playing surface keeps the green clean and removes any dew or surface water.
 Keeping the surface dry will aid resistance to disease.

 Soil sampling is an important part of groundmanship.
 The results will enable the manager to have a better understanding of the current status of his soil and turf.

-Particle Size Distribution (PSD) this will give you accurate information on the soil type and it's particle make up, enabling you to match up with appropriate top dressing materials and ensuring you are able to maintain a consistent hydraulic conductivity (drainage rate) of your soil profile.
+Particle Size Distribution (PSD) this will give you accurate information on the soil type and its particle make up, enabling you to match up with appropriate top dressing materials and ensuring you are able to maintain a consistent hydraulic conductivity (drainage rate) of your soil profile.

-Nutrient Levels.
-Keeping a balance of N P K nutrients within the soil profile is essential for healthy plant growth.
+N:P:K: Keeping a balance of N P K nutrients within the soil profile is essential for healthy plant growth.